plone/documentation/docs/backend/upgrading/preparations.md

 ### Operation

-Once you’ve run buildout, you’ll have `bin/backup` and `bin/restore` scripts in your buildout.
+After running buildout, you’ll find `bin/backup` and `bin/restore` scripts in your buildout directory.
 Since all options are set via buildout, there are few command-line options, and operation is generally as simple as using the bare commands. `bin/restore` will accept a date-time argument if you’re keeping multiple backups.
 See the docs for details.

-Backup operations may be run without stopping Plone.
-Restore operations require that you stop Plone, then restart after the restore is complete.
+You can run backup operations without stopping Plone.
+For restore operations, stop Plone before starting and restart after the restore is complete.

 `bin/backup` is commonly included in a cron table for regular operation.
 Make sure you test backup/restore before relying on it.